gampleman/elm-visualization/docs/INTRO.md

         |> Scale.band { defaultBandConfig | paddingInner = 0.1, paddingOuter = 0.2 } ( padding, h - padding )
 ```

 [Scales](https://package.elm-lang.org/packages/gampleman/elm-visualization/latest/Scale) come in many shapes and sizes depending on what kind of abstract dimensions you have and what kind of visual variables you want to encode your marks into.
 Most scales take 2 (or more) arguments: the visual variables you want to encode (the _range_) and the abstract dimension (the _domain_).
-For example the `xScale` is configured such that the count of 0 corresponds to the coordinate the charts left edge, and the `maxCount` corresponds to the charts right edge.
+For example the `xScale` is configured such that the count of 0 corresponds to the coordinate the chart's left edge, and the `maxCount` corresponds to the chart's right edge.

 In the band scale the domain is a list of values (`[ "🇨🇳", "🇺🇸", "🇬🇧", "🇨🇿", "🇨🇾" ]`), while the range is a continous interval.
 The band scale figures out how to slice that interval into discrete padded bands.